Farmer-Eds-Shed/Agri-Hacks/README.md

 ### Font Awesome

- -  Icon library used for Iconss on links and like buttons.
+ -  Icon library used for Icons on links and like buttons.

 ### Bootstrap 5
  - Used as the base front end framework to work alongside Django